 During the nine months ended October 1, 2011, one customer, Samsung, represented more than 10% of our revenues.
 No other single end customer accounted for more than 10% of our revenues during the nine months ended October 1, 2011.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
-An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer as our customer.
+An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
+Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
 Three of our distributors, Edom Technology, Avnet and Macnica, represented 24%, 13% and 11% of our revenues during the nine months ended October 1, 2011, respectively.
 There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the nine months ended October 1, 2011.